MicrosoftDocs/azure-docs/articles/backup/backup-azure-configure-reports.md

 **Can I view reports across vaults and subscriptions?**

    Yes, you can configure the same storage account across various vaults to view cross-vault reports.
 Also, you can configure the same storage account for vaults across subscriptions.
-You can then use this storage account while you connect to the Azure Backup content pack in Power BI to view the reports.
+Then you can use this storage account while you connect to the Azure Backup content pack in Power BI to view the reports.
 The storage account selected must be in the same region as the Recovery Services vault.

 ## Troubleshooting errors
 | Error details | Resolution |